james-doran97/CNN_Traffic_Sign_Classification/README.md

 ML Pipeline split into 4 steps, Preprocessing, Training, Evaluation, Deployment.
 This pipeline is containerised and run through a Jenkins localhost.
+Localhost server made publically accessible by temporarily tunnelling traffic using ngrok.

 For initial stage, Jenkins pipelins is structured in seperate jobs.